kingshah13/QR-Genius/README.md

 ```bash
 cd QR-Genius
 ```
-## 2. Install the dependencies.
+## 2.)
+Install the dependencies.
   Copy and paste the following command into the command prompt.
 ```bash
 pip install pandas openpyxl qrcode[pil] tk
 ```

-## 3. Run the script.
+## 3.)
+Run the script.
 ```bash
 pyhton GQRcode.py
 ```

-The script will launch a graphical user interface that allows you to perform the following tasks:
+The script will launch a graphical user interface.

+## How to Use

-Select Excel File:
+### Select Excel File

-Click the "Browse" button to choose an Excel file containing the data for QR code generation.
+  Click the **Browse** button to choose an Excel file containing the data for QR code generation.

-  Select Columns for QR Code:
+### Select Columns for QR Code
   Enter the names of the columns from the Excel file that you want to include in the QR code.
 Separate multiple columns with spaces.

-  Select Filename Column:
+### Select Filename Column
   Enter the name of the column containing filenames for the QR codes.

-  Select Output Format:
+### Select Output Format

-Choose between "PNG" and "PDF" as the desired output format.
+  Choose between **PNG** and **PDF** as the desired output format.

-  Select Output Directory:
+### Select Output Directory

-Click the "Browse" button to choose the directory where the generated QR codes will be saved.
+  Click the **Browse** button to choose the directory where the generated QR codes will be saved.

-  Generate QR Codes:
+### Generate QR Codes

-Click the "Generate QR Codes" button to initiate the QR code generation process.
+  Click the **Generate QR Codes** button to initiate the QR code generation process.